-Management and the board of directors of the Corporation (the "Board") recognize the value of good corporate governance and the need to adopt best practices.
+Management and the Board recognize the value of good corporate governance and the need to adopt best practices.
 The Corporation is committed to continuing to improve its corporate governance practices in light of its stage of development and evolving best practices and regulatory guidance.